The Top 5 Musical Instruments of Latin America| 17 January, 2020

 Music is the heart of everything.
 Without music, the world would not be the same as we know it now.
 Well, music is not something that only professionals can play, but music is something that is in everything.

-The voice of a bird is music, the sound of water flowing is music, and even the sound of the wind flowing between trees is music.
+The voice of a bird is music, the sound of water flowing is music, the sound of the wind flowing between trees is music, even the sound of a brand new Charter Spectrum being fitted can be music.
 The only difference in music is the period in which it is played and also the region.
 So, here, in this list, we will be talking about the most popular musical instruments from Latin America.

 La Marimba (Percussion Instrument)